I am a conservationist. I am an animal advocate. I am an environmentalist.

 This wasn't the best African safari I have experienced, but it was wonderful nonetheless.
 I got to spend time with three friends from the United Kingdom.
 And I experienced some amazing things.

 As we flew to the landing strip nearest our lodge in the Kalahari Desert, we could see large areas of blackened earth below.
 Some areas were still burning, with flames visible from the air.
 Once on the ground, we could see and smell the smoke.
 In a couple of places flames were visible, and smoke filled the air.
 The lodge where we stayed for four nights had been evacuated just a couple of weeks previously, and another lodge had been lost to the fire.
-I develped a nagging cough and sneezing from the smoke.
+I developed a nagging cough and sneezing from the smoke.
 I felt sorry for the lodge staff and for the animals that were subjected to the poor air for more than a few days.

 In addition to hearing a lion roar from just a few feet away, I heard the trumpeting of an irritated elephant from very close as well.
 We were driving back to the lodge one evening.
 Apparently an elephant, unseen in the dark, wasn't happy with how close we were.
 Let's just say that the trumpeting of an angry elephant is very loud!